AngeloPF69/TestGit/README.md

 - getFreeHand(Prefered hand) Gets turtle free hand: "left"|"right"|false.<br>
     <pre>Sintax: getFreeHand([prefered hand])
   Returns: "left" or "right" the first free hand found.
-           false - if no free hand found.
+	    nil - if Prefered hand is not "left" or "right" or empty false - if no free hand found.
-  Note: you must use equip and not turtle.equip  for this function to work.
+  Note: you must use equip not turtle.equip  for this function to work.
-  ex: getFreeHand()</pre>
+  ex: getFreeHand() - checks if PREFEREDHAND is empty, if not, checks the other hand.</pre>
    <a href="#top">↑</a>

 ## Fuel